ThreatLocker Elevation – Quick Start Guide

 • Approve the application

-• Approve with Ringfence, which is highly important as you may not want the elevated app to speak to Command Prompt or PowerShell for example
+• Approve with Ringfence, which is highly important as you may not want the elevated app to speak to Command Prompt or PowerShell, for example:

 • Set an expiration date for the policy